 Lack of food, drought, diseases, extreme temperatures, and the risk of being killed by predators, are reasons for the shorter life span in their natural habitat.

 Although there are almost twenty species of hamster in the world, only five of them are kept as pets.
-The types of hamsters that live as pets normally live for 1-4 years, but it varies between the different species.
+Pet hamsters normally live for 1-4 years, but it varies between the different species.

 |Common name||Also known as||Life Span (years)|